-People often ask us what we do to keep busy on the island during the cold winter months?
-While we are still very busy with our Nantucket Real Estate business, we still try to get outdoors as much as we can.
+People often ask us what we do for fun on the island during the cold winter months?
+Nantucket is beautiful in every season, so we try to get outdoors as much as possible.
 When I can squeeze some time in between running my 12 and 14 year olds to their various winter sports, I love to find and photograph snowy owls.
 But it’s not as easy as you might think!

 Read on to find out tips to spot these beautiful creatures from Joelle Bouchard.